 Socks and Underwear for Safari

 This one will be a brief entry.
-Obviously, you’re going to need undergarments and socks for safari!
+Obviously, you’re going to need undergarments and socks for safari.

 Our main tips are to be sure to pack enough to last either your trip (if a week or less) or the longest stretch of your trip you plan to go without doing laundry.
 Ideally pick lightweight and quick-drying underwear and socks that can be easily washed on the go.
-We tended to handwash these types of items every 4-5 days so we never ran out of them.
+We tended to handwash these types of items every 4 to 5 days so we never ran out of them.

 If hiking or planning to do a lot of walking, be sure to bring good quality hiking socks along.
-You want good socks that will provide a bit of cushion, wick away moisture, and help prevent blisters.
+You want socks that will provide a bit of cushion, wick away moisture, and help prevent blisters.
 A few brands we like are Smartwool, Darn Tough, and Farm to Feet.

 Also, for women, it is a good idea to bring along a supportive sports bra or two.
 Jess says these are a must-have for bumpy roads and climbing.